To build your own Itinerary, click to add an item to your Itinerary basket.

 Children: none

 Anne was the second daughter of John III of the House of La Marck, the Duke of Cleves.
-Not much is known about her early life, but historians do know that her father was opposed to the Holy Roman Empire, Charles V and so the family followed a moderate path within the Reformation.
+Not much is known about her early life, but historians do know that her father was opposed to the Holy Roman Emperor, Charles V and so the family followed a moderate path within the Reformation.

 At the age of 11, Anne was betrothed to the nine year old son and heir of Antoine, Duke of Lorraine.
 Because he was under the age of consent at the time, the betrothal was considered unofficial and was later cancelled.
-Her brother William became Duke after the death of her father and organised the marriage of her sister Sibylle, who married John Frederick, who was considered to be the Champion of the Reformation, which made the family suitable allies for Henry VIII.
+Her brother William became Duke after the death of her father and organised the marriage of their sister Sibylle, who married John Frederick, who was considered to be the Champion of the Reformation, which made the family suitable allies for Henry VIII.
 The match between Henry and Anne was urged by the king’s chief minister, Thomas Cromwell.

 Thomas Cromwell oversaw the negotiations and a marriage treaty was signed by October of 1539, with a dowry of 100,000 florins being agreed.
 Though Henry had given instructions to find a wife who was educated and culturally sophisticated, Anne was not described as such.
 She had received no formal education but was said to be skilled in needlework and could read and write, though only in German.
 Anne was described as being “fair haired” and having a “lovely face.”